 Funded by: International Polar Year (Canadian Federal Program Office), Training, Communication, and Outreach Grant

 This project aimed to develop educational resources (in communities and online) for Nunavummi Nunarjuattigut Ilinniarniq – Learning in Nunavut through our Earth.
 The focus was on creating educational materials and curriculum to support experiential and cultural learning opportunities throughout Nunavut.
-This work would also to establish the foundation for a collaborative online Atlas of Nunavut.
+This work would also help to establish the foundation for a collaborative online Atlas of Nunavut.
 Multiple teams worked on specific learning units for various types and levels of education in Nunavut, including:

 - Nunavut Arctic College – place names and geographic knowledge in Arctic Bay;

 - Attagoyuk High School – sea ice changes, navigation, and survival skills in Pangnirtung;